 Sophomore

-Michael Powell then reached first on a fielder's choice, but Ahearn was put out at home plate.
+Michael Powell then reached first on a fielder's choice, but Ahearn was thrown out at home plate.
 Taylor then drove in Powell, Degnan, and Secretarski with a bases-clearing triple to hand the hosts a 6-1 advantage.

 Nick O'Brien tacked on Penn's final run of the frame with a sac fly to center field that allowed Taylor to score.

 Neither side was able to score any runs in the sixth frame, but UMBC scored three runs in the seventh.
 The Retrievers had two runners on base when Ehi Okojie stepped to the plate.
-His home run to right field drove in Chris Harber and Dylan Melton to reduce the visitors' deficit to three runs (7-4).
+His home run to right center drove in Chris Harber and Dylan Melton to reduce the visitors' deficit to three runs (7-4).

 UMBC scored a run in both the eighth and ninth innings, but sophomore reliever